-Treatment for someone who has become addicted to cocaine will depend on the access to resources in his or her community, the quality of the clinical and medical staff at the facility where they seek treatment and their ability to pay or have insurance cover the costs.
-As you will see, withdrawal from cocaine is not fatal, but continued use can be.
+Treatment for someone in active cocaine addiction will depend on the access to resources in his or her community.
+Other factors include the quality of the clinical and medical staff at the facility where they seek treatment and their ability to cover the costs.
+As you will see, cocaine withdrawal is not fatal, but continued use of it can be.

-Everything we do affects our central nervous system.
+Everything we do affects the central nervous system.
 The foods we eat, how much sleep we get, the quality of the air and water we ingest, and even things like stress and unseen toxins in cleaning products will have some kind of an effect.

 The effects of cocaine, crack, and other amphetamines are relatively similar, with variations in duration of effects and length of time to recover from withdrawal symptoms.
 Cocaine acts mainly by blocking the reuptake of dopamine.
-This leaves more of the feel-good dopamine in the synapses and leads to the feelings of elation or euphoria.
+This leaves more of the feel-good dopamine in the synapses and leads to feelings of elation or euphoria.